 The Blind Side (2009) Trailer

-On the Science: Human Body & Mind website there is a morality test concerning human instinct.
-It takes just a few minutes to take the test, and see where your beliefs lie in relation to society.
+The Harvard website has a morality test concerning human instinct.
+It takes just a few minutes to take the test and see where your beliefs lie in relation to society.

 Professions Reflecting an Internal Protective Instinct